Brentwood School (Los Angeles): Overview

-Combined enrollment on both campuses is about 1200 students – roughly 900 on the East Campus and 300 on the West Campus.
-For the 2021-2022 school year, tuition without Financial Support in the Lower School was listed as $39,350 per year, while tuition in the Middle and Upper Schools were listed at $46,550 per year.
+Combined enrollment on both campuses is about 1,200 students – approximately 900 on the East Campus and 300 on the West Campus.
+For the 2021–2022 school year, tuition without financial support in the Lower School was $39,350 per year, while tuition in the Middle and Upper Schools were $46,550 per year.
 The school awards approximately $3,500,000 in need-based financial support each year.
 Brentwood is a highly selective school, with major admissions entry points in kindergarten, 6th, 7th, and 9th grades, and only limited openings at other grade levels.
 Admissions decisions are made by a committee composed of faculty and administrators.
 Brentwood offers a liberal arts curriculum, including over 100 courses each year, including advanced placement courses in 17 subject areas.
 The school year runs from August 31 to June 10.

-Diversity
+Demographics

-The Brentwood School community includes students who live in nearly 120 different zip codes and come from over 220 different schools.
-19% of Brentwood School families benefit from financial support.
-As of 2021, both the West Campus (Grades K-5) and the East Campus (Grades 6-12) reported that their student community consists of 46% students of color.
-In 2016, Brentwood School created its Office of Equity and Inclusion, and hired Trina Moore-Southall as the school's first Director of Equity and Inclusion.
-Brentwood School has a Diversity Council composed of faculty, staff and administrative representatives who are directly involved in change-based work within the school community.
-Members of the council are committed to ongoing personal growth and development in areas including, but not limited to, an anti-bias curriculum and thought; cultural and racial literacy; intercultural intelligence; social awareness and social justice.
-Members of the council are actively and visibly supportive of campus programs and events.
+The Brentwood School community includes students who live in nearly 120 different zip codes.
+19% of Brentwood School families receive financial support.
+In 2021, the school reported that their student community consisted of 46% students of color.
+In 2016, Brentwood School created an Office of Equity and Inclusion.
+The school has a diversity council composed of faculty, staff and administrative representatives.

-On May 18, 2016, former Major League Baseball player Barry Bonds, whose daughter attended the school, expressed racism outrage over white students using the "n-word" while rapping to a popular ASAP Ferg song.
-The incident spurred a Change.org petition calling for action.